-Once the practical space is created and stairs have been determined you need to design the room to work as best as possible for your end goal use.
+After the initial considerations, it’s then time to think about the design of the loft conversion and how it will work as a room you intend to use.
 Diminishing headroom can be a nice feature, but you need to assess where you want to stand within the space.

 A loft conversion for your house is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:

 A volume allowance of 40 cubic metres additional roof space for terraced houses.

 A volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses.

 No extension beyond the plane of the existing roof slope of the principal elevation that fronts the highway

 No extension to be higher than the highest part of the roof